rockleon/site-visits/README.md

 updateSiteVisit(key, true);
 ```

-This package makes use of [SessionStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) to prevent visit-count update if the user refreshes or navigates in the same website.
+This package makes use of [SessionStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) to prevent visit-count updates if the user refreshes or navigates in the same website.
 The visit-count is not updated if the browser doesn't support SessionStorage.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.